JustCircleProd/MoneyNekoPrivacyPolicy/privacy_policy.md

 – Pictures from Your device's photo library
 – Purchase history
 – Other financial information
-– Actions in the Application (choosing a theme in the Application, having a verified user account, account login status, user authentication value)
+– Actions in the Application (choosing a theme in the Application, account login status, user authentication value)
 – Other content (notes that You leave when adding an operation)

 We use this information to provide features of Our App, to improve and customize Our Service.